 There is an additional benefit that would come with the establishment of a volunteer force which is focused on ‘campaign’ fires rather than being based in a local brigade.
 Many volunteer fire brigades in rural areas are aging.
 As fire seasons worsen and become longer, there will be greater pressure on these local brigades to help provide the ‘surge capacity’ needed to fight big campaign fires.
 While the peri-urban brigades do tend to provide much of the surge capacity at present, membership of these brigades is limited to people who live near a fire station.

-A volunteer remote area firefighting force would, by its virtue of its activity – which will include remote area work requiring robust fitness – attract younger and potentially urban based members, which would create a pathway for many new people to sign up for volunteer fire fighting who do not live in the catchment of an existing brigade.
+A volunteer remote area firefighting force would, by its virtue of its activity – which will include remote area work requiring robust fitness – attract younger and fit people.
+We propose that this new program be designed specifically to include city-based people, as well as members of existing brigades.
+Providing opportunities for people in centres like Melbourne and Geelong, who live too far from an existing CFA brigade to be able to sign on, would create a pathway for many new people to sign up for volunteer fire fighting who do not live in the catchment of an existing brigade.
 This would, over time, provide substantial benefits to existing volunteer forces like the CFA, because it would increase its base of trained and active firefighters who can be available during the summer months.

 Let’s get on with it

-As we move into the cooler seasons, now is the time to set up a pilot program so we can have crews ready to go by next summer.
+As we look to be set for a cool wet summer, now is the time to set up a pilot program so we can have crews ready to go by next summer.

 To make it happen, the Victorian government needs to provide funds (estimated at $2 to $3 million) to set up the team.